Is My Dog Playing or Fighting?

 In the first picture below, a glance at the show of teeth could alarm you, but the snarls are made with very open mouths and the postures are relaxed with Jake's tail lowered away from his body.
 Even though these two are ill-matched size-wise, they are still able to play well together.
 In the second picture, you can see Roger, enjoying the thrill of being chased; he is running at full pelt.
 Jake, able to run much faster, has modified his pace to run behind him.

 Roger (Terrier Cross) and Jake (Groenendael) Play Chase

 End the Game

 Every so often, a game will turn a little intense or one dog will start to feel intimidated and tuck its tail in or be bowled over once too often.
 It's time for the owner to step in and recall or distract the dogs, give them a little break and then allow the game to resume when they have been calm for five minutes.
-Play is really fun for dogs and a dog who is initially rough at playing can learn to modify its behaviour simply by the owner stepping in to stop the game when it becomes too rough.
-The reward for appropriate playing is longer play time, which is a win-win situation for the dogs having fun and the owners being entertained by the antics.
+Play is really fun for dogs and a dog who is initially rough at playing can learn to modify its behavior simply by the owner stepping in to stop the game when it becomes too rough.
+The reward for appropriate playing is longer playtime, which is a win-win situation for the dogs having fun and the owners being entertained by the antics.

 Behavioural Cues to Help You Sort Playing From Fighting